marcgeurts/checker/docs/tasks/codeception.md

 *Default: false*

-This option specify to show output in compact style.
+This option specify if will show output in compact style.

+### html

+*Default: null*

+This option specify which will html file with results.

+### xml

+*Default: null*

+This option specify which will xml file with results.

+### tap

+*Default: null*

+This option specify which will tap file with results.

+### json

+*Default: null*

+This option specify which will json file with results.

+### colors

+*Default: false*

+This option specify if will color.

+### no-colors

+*Default: false*

+This option specify will to don't color.

 ### silent

 *Default: false*

-This option specify to only outputs suite names and final results.
+This option specify if will only outputs suite names and final results.

 ### steps

 *Default: false*

-This option specify to show steps in output.
+This option specify if will show steps in output.

 ### debug

 *Default: false*

-This option specify to show debug and scenario output.
+This option specify if will show debug and scenario output.

+### coverage

+*Default: null*

+This option specify which will run with code coverage.

+### coverage-html

+*Default: null*

+This option specify which will html report path of code coverage.

+### coverage-xml

+*Default: null*

+This option specify which will xml report path of code coverage.

+### coverage-text

+*Default: null*

+This option specify which will text report path of code coverage.

+### coverage-crap4j

+*Default: null*

+This option specify which will crap4j xml report path of code coverage.

 ### group

 *Default: []*

-This option specify which groups of tests to be executed.
+This option specify which will groups of tests to be executed.

 ### skip

 *Default: []*

-This option specify to skip selected suites.
+This option specify which will skip selected suites.

 ### skip-group

 *Default: []*

-This option specify to skip selected groups.
+This option specify which will skip selected groups.

 ### env

 *Default: []*

-This option specify to run tests in selected environments.
+This option specify which will run tests in selected environments.

 ### fail-fast

 *Default: false*

-This option specify to stop at the first error.
+This option specify if will stop processing on first failed.
 This means that it will not run your full test suite when an error occurs.

+### no-rebuild

+*Default: false*

+This option specify if will do not rebuild actor classes on start.

+### quiet

+*Default: false*

+This option specify if will quiet mode.

+### verbose

+*Default: false*

+This option specify if will verbose mode.

-### suite: ~
+### ansi

-*Default: null*
+*Default: false*

-This option specify which suite to be tested.
+This option specify if will force ANSI.
-This option is set to `null` by default.
-This means that it will run tests for your full test suite.

-### test: ~
+### no-ansi

-*Default: null*
+*Default: false*

-This option specify which test to be run.
+This option specify if will disable ANSI.
-This option is set to `null` by default.
-This means that it will run all tests within the suite.
-Note that this option can only be used in combination with a suite.